cskarai/ledstriporgan/README.md

 ### Mono conversion

-For easier handling the tool converts 44.1 kHz stereo music into mono using the following formula:
+For easier handling the tool converts 44.1 kHz stereo music to mono using the following formula:

 ![Mono](docs/images/math_mono.png)